yxinwang/FCMH-TCyb2021/README.md

 ---
 ## Introduction
 ### 0. About the paper
-This repo is the source code for the paper "Fast Cross-Modal Hashing with Global and Local Similarity Embedding" on Tcyb-2021 (https://doi.org/10.1109/TCYB.2021.3059886).
+This repo is the source code for the paper "Fast Cross-Modal Hashing with Global and Local Similarity Embedding" on IEEE Trans.
+Cybernetics 2021 (https://doi.org/10.1109/TCYB.2021.3059886).
 If you have any questions about the source code, please contact: yxinwang@hotmail.com.

 ### 1. Running Environment
 ```matlab